shalivan/shalivan.github.io/_posts/ART/12-01-01-LevelDesign.md

 ## Orientation

 **where I am**  In games Perceptual pattern to create Orientation
-- Signposting (oznaczenia charakterystyczne dla areny)
+- Signposting (characteristic to area, or showing way)
-- Divide to district / zroznicuj areny (to distinc in map and mind )
+- Divide to district /  (to distinct at map and mind )

 - `Landmarks` - individual objects